 The Practice has a team of experienced physiotherapists.
 There are sessions most days and our intention is to provide an easily accessible, efficient service to the whole practice.
 You will be referred by your Doctor if appropriate.

-If you suffer from certain medical conditions, it may be possible for you to receive treatment on the NHS at our Mitchell Road surgery.
+If you suffer from certain medical conditions, it may be possible for you to receive treatment on the NHS at the surgery.
 You will be referred for an appointment by your Doctor or a Nurse if appropriate.

-This is a popular service and can be arranged by appointment at both the Mitchell Road and at the Neighbourhood Centre surgeries for most blood tests including those requested by hospital specialists provided you have a request form.
+This is a popular service and can be arranged by appointment.
+Our phlebotomy service covers most blood tests including those requested by hospital specialists provided you have a request form.
 A few special tests will require a visit to the hospital however.